percona/percona-server/doc/source/management/backup_locks.rst

 This is a server variable implemented to help other utilities decide what locking strategy can be implemented for a server.
 When available, the backup locks feature is supported by the server and the variable value is always ``YES``.

-.. variable:: have_backup_safe_binlog_info

-     :cli: Yes
-     :conf: No
-     :scope: Global
-     :dyn: No
-     :vartype: Boolean
-     :default: YES

-This is a server variable implemented to help other utilities decide if ``LOCK BINLOG FOR BACKUP`` can be avoided in some cases.
-When the necessary server-side functionality is available, this server system variable exists and its value is always ``YES``.

 Status Variables
 ================

 .. variable:: Com_lock_tables_for_backup

-     :vartype: Numeric
-     :scope: Global/Session

-.. variable:: Com_lock_binlog_for_backup

      :vartype: Numeric
      :scope: Global/Session